 The literature on globalization describes cosmopolitanism as a sociocultural condition, a political orientation, a set of skills and practices, or a philosophical world-view.
 Individuals, NGOs, nation-states, and international frameworks acquire "cosmopolitan properties" or embody "cosmopolitan values."
 But cosmopolitanism has never been a neutral project, nor do we know much about where and how cosmopolitan sensibilities are acquired.
 Cultural institutions provide many of the building blocks with which the tensions between nationalism and cosmopolitanism play out.
-By investigating where and how a cosmopolitan are produced, and identifying the role of material culture in this process, authors on this panel explore the extent to which a variety of cultural institutions create national and global citizens at once.
+By investigating where and how a cosmopolitan ethos and aspirations, skills and competencies, and political orientations are produced, and identifying the role of material culture in this process, authors on this panel explore the extent to which a variety of cultural institutions create national and global citizens at once.